How to start a call centre (without breaking the bank)

-Voice over Internet Protocol (VoIP) is technology that allows you to make calls via a data network versus an analogue phone line.
+Business Voice over Internet Protocol (VoIP) is a technology that allows you to make calls via a data network versus an analogue phone line.

 The beauty of using VoIP software is that it reduces the overheads tied to traditional phone lines.
 This translates to lower equipment costs for your call centre.

-VoIP software, such as Zendesk Talk, gives your team the flexibility to take calls whenever and wherever they want.
-All they need is a stable Internet connection, and your company is only charged for minutes used.
+VoIP software, such as Zendesk Voice, gives your team more flexibility to take calls whenever and wherever they want.
+All they need is a stable internet connection, and your company is only charged for minutes used.

 The one thing that customers and employees always have in common is questions.
 They want, or need, to get further information on a particular issue or topic to make sure that they understand it fully.